 When I worked in a jungle of matrix organization I had several bosses.
 Each of them was most important (of course) and had many urgent requests.
-That was good therapy for my ‘can do attitude’.
+That was good therapy for my ‘can-do attitude’.
 To stay sane I started to study essentialism.
 As a result, I created a set of my own goals and objectives.
 Then started furiously follow my agenda and reduce energy non-essential work (unavoidable, but manageable).
 The next challenge was that I lost my focus under the pressure of emergencies.
 To avoid this I reviewed my goals every day in the morning.

 Things get more complex when you need to communicate your agenda to your team.

 There are many techniques for communicating your agenda to your team:

-- list dates as bullet points and send it in an email to the team
+- list dates as bullet points and sends them in an email to the team

-- create MS Project with dozens of the task and put it on Sharepoint
+- create an MS Project with dozens of the task and put it on Sharepoint

 - call a meeting and tell everyone what’s the plan

 - the list may go on

 What I like about PowerPoint is it is not only a presentation tool.
 You can save a slide as a PDF and then print a big poster.
 Remember to use PDF as output format.
 It will stay sharp no matter what page size you will print it on.

-The other way I use PowerPoint is to create a desktop wallpaper for my team with the project schedule.
+The other way I use PowerPoint is to create desktop wallpaper for my team with the project schedule.
 I save a slide as a png or jpeg file and my wallpaper is ready!

 The design I used is a mix of flat formal-looking elements with some hand drawn sketches to make the whole calendar a bit relaxed but not too much.
 This way agenda is nice to look at and will stand out among other stuff on the board.